 |Forward Dividend & Yield||N/A (N/A)|

-Liberty Latin America Ltd. today announced plans to release its full-year 2018 results on Wednesday, February 20, 2019 after NASDAQ market close.
+Liberty Latin America Ltd. today announced plans to release its third quarter 2019 results on Tuesday, November 5, 2019 after NASDAQ market close.